openshift/oc/README.md

 Support for Kubernetes Alpha Features
 -----------------------------------------

-Some features from upstream Kubernetes are not yet enabled in OpenShift, for reasons including supportability, security, or limitations in the upstream feature.
+Some features from upstream Kubernetes are not yet enabled in OKD, for reasons including supportability, security, or limitations in the upstream feature.

 Kubernetes Definitions: